srinarayan-srikanthan/GenAIExamples/ChatQnA/README.md

 # ChatQnA Application

 Chatbots are the most widely adopted use case for leveraging the powerful chat and reasoning capabilities of large language models (LLMs).
-The retrieval augmented generation (RAG) architecture is quickly becoming the industry standard for chatbots development.
+The retrieval augmented generation (RAG) architecture is quickly becoming the industry standard for chatbot development.
 It combines the benefits of a knowledge base (via a vector store) and generative models to reduce hallucinations, maintain up-to-date information, and leverage domain-specific knowledge.

-RAG bridges the knowledge gap by dynamically fetching relevant information from external sources, ensuring that responses generated remain factual and current.
-The core of this architecture are vector databases, which are instrumental in enabling efficient and semantic retrieval of information.
+RAG bridges the knowledge gap by dynamically fetching relevant information from external sources, ensuring that response generated remain factual and current.
+The core of this architecture is vector databases, which are instrumental in enabling efficient and semantic retrieval of information.
 These databases store data as vectors, allowing RAG to swiftly access the most pertinent documents or data points based on semantic similarity.

 # Table of contents